-Data Reporting Requirements Standard Performance Measure/Method Provider/Sub-recipient Responsibility Submission of the Ryan White HIV/AIDS Program Services Report (RSR), which includes three components: the Grantee Report, the Service Provider Report, and the Client Report Submission of the on-line service providers report Documentation that all service providers have submitted their sections of the online service providers report Report all the Ryan White Services offered to clients during the funding year Submit both interim and final reports by the specified deadlines Submission of the on-line client report Documentation that all service providers have submitted their sections of the online client report Maintain client-level data on each client served, including in each client record demographic status, HIV clinical information, HIV-care medical and support services received, and the client's Unique Client Identifier Submit this report online as an electronic file upload using the standard format Submit both interim and final reports by the specified deadlines Submission of standard reports as required in circulars as well as program- specific reports as outlined in the Notice of Award.
-Records that contain and adequately identify the source of information pertaining to: Federal award revenue, expenses, obligations, unobligated balances, assets, outlays, program income, interest Client level data Aggregate data on services provided; clients served, client demographics, and selected financial information Ensure: Submission of timely subgrantee reports File documentation or data containing analysis of required reports to determine accuracy and any reconciliation with existing financial or programmatic data.
-Example: Test program income final FFR with calendar year RDR.
-Submission of periodic financial reports that document the expenditure of Ryan White funds, positive and negative spending variances, and how funds have been reallocated to other line-items or service categories
+National Monitoring Standards Data Reporting Requirements Standard Performance Measure/Method Provider/Sub-recipient Responsibility J.1.
+Submission of the RSR: There are three components to the RSR that EMAs/TGAs must successfully submit online: a) Recipient Report. b) Provider Report. c) Client Report.
+Note: Eligible Scope is the mechanism used to help HRSA HAB better understand the full scope of services that people seeking care from RWHAP providers receive.
+To be included in the RSR, the client must: • Meet the recipient's eligibility requirements for the RWHAP participation (see HAB PCN 21-02 for more information on client eligibility), and • Have received at least one of the core medical or support services for which the recipient/subrecipient receives RWHAP-related funding. a) Documentation that the EMA or TGA has submitted the annual online Recipient Report and that it includes a complete list of subrecipient contracts and the services funded under each contract. b) Documentation that all subrecipients have submitted Provider Reports through the RSR portal by the required due date. c) Documentation that all subrecipients have submitted client-level data within the Provider Report by the required due date unless the provider has an approved exemption from reporting client-level data. a) Report all the RWHAP-funded or RWHAP-related funded services the Subrecipient offers to clients during the funding year. b) Submit both interim and final reports by the specified deadlines. c) Maintain client-level data on each client served, including in each client record demographic status, HIV clinical information, HIV care medical and support services received, and the client's Unique Client Identifier. d) Submit this report online as an electronic file upload using the standard format.
+F.1.
+Submission of standard reports as required in 45 CFR Part 75, as well as program-specific reports as outlined in the Notice of Award. a) Records that contain and adequately identify the source of information pertaining to: • Federal award revenue, expenses, obligations, unobligated balances, assets, outlays, program income, rebates, and interest. • Client-level data. • Aggregate data on services provided, clients served, client demographics, and selected financial information. a) Ensure: Submission of timely subrecipient reports.
+File documentation or data containing an analysis of required reports to determine the accuracy and any reconciliation with existing financial or programmatic data.
+Example: Test program income final Federal Financial Report (FFR) with the calendar year RDR.
+Submission of periodic financial reports that document the expenditure of RWHAP funds, positive and negative spending variances, and how funds have been reallocated to other line items or service categories.